THE SUMMER TOURNAMENT SEASON IS HEATING UP. THIS INVOLVES A LOT OF KIDS PLAYING

 When I was a head coach in college we changed the phrase ‘Pick Move’ to ‘HOLD Move’.
 Our objective was to re-set our pitchers’ mindset when they threw to first base.
 We taught them that we are not trying to ‘Pick the Runner Off’, we are working to ‘Hold Them Close’.

-We taught our college pitchers to throw to first base at the first baseman’s chest level, not low to the ground, near the bag.
-By practicing with this mindset our pitchers became very good at making catchable throws consistently.
+We taught our college pitchers to throw to first base at the first baseman’s belt level, not low to the ground, near the bag.
+By practicing with this mindset, our pitchers became very good at confidently making catchable throws.

-Another question to ask (and this might be easier for those of us who were base-stealers in our playing days) is:
+Another question to ask (and this might be easier for those of us who were base-stealers in our playing days):

 We told out college pitchers, “Make consistently good, catchable throws to first base and give the base runner the opportunity to ‘get themselves out’”.
 Given this new mindset, our pitchers learned to coolly and confidently throw over to first more frequently.
 The more we threw to first, the greater the chances of the runner making a mistake and ‘getting their self out’. …no we didn’t throw over a zillion times each game ;) but we wouldn’t hesitate to make back to back throws to first in base stealing situations and counts.

-We did not keep stats on this, so I can’t say it produced more outs, but I can confidently say that the occurrences of ‘throwing the ball away’ was very low.
+We did not keep stats on this, so I can’t say it produced more outs, but the occurrence of ‘throwing the ball away’ was very low.

-Let’s teach our pitchers the mindset of ‘Holding the Runner Close’ on their throws to first rather than making a ‘Pick Off Move’ and we will reduce balls being thrown away and possibly, in the process, generate more outs by giving the base runners more chances of ‘getting themselves out’
+Let’s teach our pitchers the mindset of ‘Holding the Runner Close’ on their throws to first rather than making a ‘Pick Off Move’.
+And, through our teaching, give them the confidence to throw over more frequently.
+We will reduce the number of balls being thrown away, reduce the frequency of steal attempts and, possibly, generate more outs by giving the base runners more chances of ‘getting themselves out’

 Step 1 – No Ball is Used